romainsacchi/carculator/docs/modeling.rst

 +-----------------------------------------------------------------------------+-----------------------------------------------------------+----------------------------------------+----------------------------------------------------------+-------------------------------------+
 | Discharge efficiency                                                        | 88% in 2020, 89% in 2050                                  |                                        |                                                          | [5,16]                              |
 +-----------------------------------------------------------------------------+-----------------------------------------------------------+----------------------------------------+----------------------------------------------------------+-------------------------------------+

+Note that the NMC battery cell used by default corresponds to a so-called NMC 6-2-2 chemistry: it exhibits three times the mass amount of Ni compared to Mn, and Co, while Mn and Co are present in equal amount.
+Development aims at reducing the content of Cobalt and increasing the
+Nickel share.
+A selection of other chemistries can be chosen from.

 On account that: